 - If suspicious behavior is displayed—such as looking down in one’s lap, hands in lap, viewing another student's work, etc.—the proctor may ask the student to stop the behavior.

-- Students found guilty of scholastic dishonesty are subject to disciplinary action.
-The judicial policy and procedures may be found in the Student Handbook, Student Code of Conduct section.
+- Students found guilty of a violation of academic integrity are subject to disciplinary action.
+The academic integrity policy and procedures may be found in the Student Handbook, Academic Integrity section.

 - Due to liability issues and respect for those testing, the Testing Center cannot allow guests, visitors or family member(s) to be in the center at any time.